 It got worse.

 Mico at one time stated on its website1 that buyers "should expect nothing less than the highest standard of quality, design and customer service from Mico Designs" (emphasis supplied).
-You should indeed expect good customer service, but, frankly, you do not always get it.
+You should indeed expect good customer service but, frankly, Mico does not always provide it.

-If you have had an experience with a Mico faucet, — good, bad or indifferent — that you would like to share, please contact us or post a comment below.
+We are continuing to research the company.
+If you have experience with Mico faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.